apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query.md

 * `entryCount` (Long): the estimated number of path entries in the index, to override the cost estimation (a high entry count means a high cost).
-* `keyCount` (Long), the estimated number of keys in the index, to override the cost estimation (a high key count means a lower cost, when searching for specific keys; has no effect when searching for "is not null").
+* `keyCount` (Long), the estimated number of keys in the index, to override the cost estimation (a high key count means a lower cost and a low key count means a high cost when searching for specific keys; has no effect when searching for "is not null").
 * `reindex` (Boolean): if set to `true`, the full content is re-indexed.
   This can take a long time, and is run synchronously with storing the index